 However you approach the educational experience, I have some very simple but useful tips for making the most of a great school year.

-I can’t overemphasize the importance of looking at the big picture and taking a gander at the end goal of where you (and your family) would like to end up.
+I can’t overemphasize how important it is to look at the big picture and take a gander at the end goal of where you (and your family) would like to end up.
 When you take the time to do that, you’re giving yourself the gift of foresight.
-Beginning with the end in mind will enable your school year to flow smoothly.
+When you can begin with the end in mind , it will enable your school year to flow smoothly.
 Knowing the hopeful outcomes will also help you to set and keep priorities when life feels frazzled.